 You mostly use screwdrivers and glue along with some basic hardware store odds and ends.
 As for tools, you don't need many tools at all to build a homemade guitar.

-The body is just an old used wooden box and that part is already done for you, once you start, you're already half way done!
+The body is just an old used wooden box and that part is already done for you, once you find one that you would like to turn into a guitar, you're already half way done!

-That's what is so fun and interesting about this type of guitar construction, these guitars are simple by nature.
+That's what is so fun and interesting about this type of guitar construction, these guitars are simple to create.
 They can be built using old or used guitar parts, or you get creative and make your own parts with stuff from around your house.

 If you've read this far, you're now down in the fine print, we're at the bottom of the page.
 You should try playing one, you'll have a blast.
-There's a lot of history that you'll hear and relive every time you play a homemade guitar.
+There's a lot of history that you'll hear and feel every time you play.

 Well, I'm officially at the bottom of this page and out of room to type.
-I do sell fully built guitars and other Blues related stuff as well, it's all on the next page.
+If you would like to hear more music, or see more videos and art.
+I have more posted on the next page.

 Questions or inquiries concerning licensing any of the Trademarks / Audio or Visual Copyrights